-- 1. understand the impact of digital technologies on marketing - 2. be familiar with the key digital marketing tools and be able to use them at a beginner's level - 3. choose and combine the right tools depending on marketing objectives and markets' situation - 4. evaluate the results of digital marketing actions

-5. combine all the above in a e-marketing plan.
+- 1. understand the impact of digital technologies on marketing - 2. be familiar with the key digital marketing tools and be able to use them at a beginner's level - 3. choose and combine the right tools depending on marketing objectives and markets' situation - 4. evaluate the results of digital marketing actions - 5. combine all the above in a e-marketing plan.

-- 1. Chaffey D., Chadwick E., (2016), Digital Marketing, Pearson, 6th edition. - 2.
-Strauss J. Frost R., 2016, E-Marketing, Pearson, 7th international edition.
+- 1. Chaffey D., Chadwick E., (2019), Digital Marketing, Pearson, 7th edition. - 2.
+Frost R., Fox A., Strauss J. 2018, E-Marketing, Pearson, 7th edition.